 Soil usually works hard during the summer months, and goes through many cycles of being watered and then drying out – which often causes it to become compacted.
 This reduction of pore space means that soil will not be able to absorb water fully, and plant roots will not be able to get sufficient oxygen.
 It also means that the soil will have less microbiological activity, which helps to feed plants and protect them from disease.

-Turning over your soil and mixing some compost into it will aerate it, mix up the nutrients and improve the growing conditions of your soil.
+Turning over your soil and mixing some compost into it will aerate it, mix up the nutrients, and improve the growing conditions of your soil.
 The video below will show you how to prepare and improve your soil.

 13. Water houseplants less frequently

-Many houseplants need time to dry out in between watering, so that air can get into the soil and roots can breathe properly.
-Soil that is constantly damp will also be prone to root rot, and an overwatered plant can change colour and start to wilt.
+Many houseplants need time to dry out in between watering so that air can get into the soil and roots can breathe properly.
+Soil that is constantly damp will also be prone to root rot and an overwatered plant can change colour and start to wilt.

-This month, as the temperature starts to drop, it’s important to consider that your plants will be receiving less sunlight and will be absorbing water at a slower rate, so you’ll probably need to water them much less frequently to accommodate this change.
+In September, as the temperature starts to drop, it’s important to consider that your plants will be receiving less sunlight and will be absorbing water at a slower rate, so you’ll probably need to water them much less frequently to accommodate this change.

 For tips on buying plants that are easy to care for, check out our article 10 low-maintenance indoor plants that can add life to your home.